hbctraining/Intro-to-ChIPseq-flipped/lessons/10_automation_new.md

 ## Learning Objectives:

+* Construct a workflow to automate the ChIP-seq workflow
-* Automate a workflow by grouping a series of sequential commands into a script
+* Create a shell script which groups a series of sequential commands into a script
-* Modify and submit the workflow script to the cluster
+* Demonstrate different approcahes for jobs submission of the workflow script to the cluster (in serial, in parallel)

 ## Automating the ChIP-seq analysis path from sequence reads to BAM files